If you are here to find out if cannabis can help bipolar disorder, I have to disappoint you right away.

 - Cyclothymia — sustained periods of hypomanic and depressive behaviors that don’t necessarily reach the heights of full manic or depressive episodes.

-The research has shown that 61% of bipolar I and 48% of bipolar II patients tend to self-medicate with alcohol or marijuana.
+Bipolar disorder can lead to substance abuse.
+Research has shown that 61% of bipolar I and 48% of bipolar II patients self-medicate with alcohol or marijuana.
 (1)

 Is cannabis good or bad for bipolar disorder?

-Unfortunately, there is no straight answer to this dilemma.
-Some patients find it useful for managing their symptoms, while others have quite an opposite opinion.
+Unfortunately, there is no answer to this.
+Some patients find it useful for managing their symptoms, while others experience the complete opposite.

 And this is important to remember: THC, the most prevalent cannabinoid in the plant, is a psychoactive compound.

-In this instance, however, these side-effects of cannabis can also be the underlying symptoms of bipolar disorder.
-So if a person has a bipolar disorder with mentioned symptoms, using cannabis is probably not a good idea.
+However, these side-effects of cannabis can be similar to the symptoms of bipolar disorder.
+So if a person with bipolar disorder is currently experiencing feelings of increased anxiety, using cannabis is not a good idea.

-On the other hand, there are studies that prove that marijuana can be very effective in treating both depression and anxiety.
-That’s probably why some bipolar patients enjoy the herb without experiencing those undesirable side effects.
-On the contrary, they feel more relaxed and calm.
+On the other hand, there are studies which suggest that marijuana can be very effective in treating both depression and anxiety.
+Some bipolar patients can enjoy cannabis without experiencing undesirable side-effects, and they find it makes them feel more relaxed and calm.

-Nonetheless, a 2012 research found a link between cannabis use and decreased psychotic threshold.
-This means, according to researchers, that marijuana can lower the turning point when a person starts having active psychotic symptoms.
+Nonetheless, a 2012 research study found a link between cannabis use and decreased psychotic threshold.
+This means that marijuana can lower the point at which a person starts having active psychotic symptoms.
 (3)

-Marijuana still remains one of the most abused substances among the bipolar patients.
-It’s more than alarming once you find out 56% of bipolar patients have experienced a drug or alcohol addiction in their lifetime.
+Marijuana still remains one of the most abused substances among bipolar patients and 56% of bipolar patients have experienced a drug or alcohol addiction in their lifetime.

 So, to conclude:

 If you are experiencing psychotic symptoms, the best thing you could do for yourself would be to stay away from weed.
-If you have already tried it, and it makes you feel better without inducing psychotic episodes, it’s totally OK to keep enjoying it.
+If you have already tried it, and it makes you feel better without inducing psychotic episodes, it might be fine to keep enjoying it.

 What bipolar patients have to say about their experience with cannabis?